restic/kasimir/README.md

 Pondi helps automating the following steps:

- 1. Tag a new release
+ 1. Tag a new release, operate on the checkout
     1. Check that the target tag does not exist yet.
     1. Run hooks (`go mod download`, `go generate`), abort if any command fails.
     1. Check that the source has not been modified (so all changes were already committed), abort if otherwise.
     1. Run checks on the source code.
- 2. Build binaries and the source code archive in a reproducible way
+ 2. Build binaries and the source code archive in a reproducible way, operate on the tagged release
  3. Publish a new release on GitHub and upload all assets